A spatial interference approach to account for mobility in air pollution studies with multivariate continuous treatments: Introduction

-In this paper, we address a number of important issues that aim to understand the impact of air pollution on health outcomes holistically.
-Our approach estimates the causal effect of air pollution for both single and multiple pollutant studies, while simultaneously accounting for the fact that individuals travel to different geographic regions with different pollution levels.
-We address the mobility of individuals by utilizing cell-phone mobility data and a novel interference framework.
-Specifically, we let outcomes depend on exposures at both 1) the home geographic region of individuals, and 2) a weighted average of exposure at neighboring areas based on weights determined by cell-phone mobility data.
-This extends the literature on causal inference under interference to settings with multivariate, continuous treatments, while leading to improved estimates of the overall impact of air pollution.
-We develop policy-relevant estimands for causal effects of the air pollution mixture, and derive bias formulas for when interference and mobility is ignored, as is typically the case in environmental epidemiology.
-Further, we develop flexible Bayesian estimators of causal effects in this setting, and use our framework to gain epidemiological insights into the effects of air pollution on the elderly population in the United States.
+In this paper we address a number of important issues to understand the impact of air pollution on health outcomes holistically.
+Our approach estimates causal effects for both single and multiple pollutant studies, while simultaneously accounting for mobility of individuals across geographic regions.
+We address mobility by incorporating cell phone mobility data and a novel interference framework.
+Specifically, we let outcomes depend on exposures at both 1) the residential geographic region of individuals, and 2) a weighted average of exposure at neighboring areas based on weights determined by cell phone mobility data.
+This extends the literature on causal inference under interference to settings with multivariate, continuous treatments, while leading to improved estimates of the overall impact of air pollution on health.
+We develop policy-relevant estimands for causal effects of the air pollution mixture, and derive bias formulas for when mobility is ignored, as is typically the case in environmental health epidemiology.
+Further, we develop flexible Bayesian causal estimators in this setting, and use our framework to gain epidemiological insights on the effects of air pollution on mortality in the elderly United States population.